sourcery-ai-experiments/Composer/README.md

 * Run `preprocess_songs.py`.
 This will load all midi files from your midi files folder `data/raw/` into `data/interim/samples.npy` & `lengths.npy`.
   You can point the script to a location using the `--data_folder` flag one or multiple times to make it include more paths to index midi files.
 * Run `train.py`.
 This will train your network and store the progress from time to time (EPOCHS_TO_SAVE to change storing frequency).
   Only stops if you interrupt it or after 2000 epochs.
+You need to change "CONTINUE_TRAIN" to False to start training from scratch.
 * Run `composer.py --model_path "e300"` where `"e300"` indicates the folder the stored model is in.
 Look into the `results/history` folder to find your trained model folders.

 ## Composer